exadel-inc/etoolbox-authoring-insider/docs/setup.md

                                             // But NOT in page properties.
 ```

-If the "Field selection" multifield is left empty, the tool is attached to all available dialog fields.
+If the "Field selection" multifield is left empty, the tool is attached to all available text fields and RTEs.

 #### Setting up prompt